Dhaka's air quality still in the moderate range

 Dhaka's air quality continued to be in the ‘moderate’ zone on Saturday morning.

-Democratic Republic of the Congo’s Kinshasa, Pakistan’s Lahore, and India’s Delhi occupied the first three spots on the list, with AQI scores of 183, 159, and 152, respectively.
+Qatar’s Doha, Uganda’s Kampala, and the Democratic Republic of the Congo’s Kinshasa occupied the first three spots on the list, with AQI scores of 246, 181, and 163, respectively.

-An AQI between 50 and 100 is considered ‘moderate’ with acceptable air quality.
-Usually, sensitive individuals should consider limiting prolonged outdoor exertion between 101 and 150, air quality is considered ‘unhealthy for sensitive groups’, between 150 and 200 is ‘unhealthy’, and between 201 and 300 is said to be 'very unhealthy'.
-In contrast, a reading of 301+ is considered 'hazardous', posing serious health risks to residents.

-The AQI, an index for reporting daily air quality, informs people about the level of air pollution in a specific city and the associated health effects that may be a concern for them.

 The AQI in Bangladesh is based on five pollutants: particulate matter (PM10 and PM2.5), NO2, CO, SO2, and ozone.